Throughout human history, babies and mothers have slept together,

 A study mother-infant pairs in New Zealand found that bed sharing infants were far more likely than were solitary sleepers to spend time with blankets covering their noses, faces, or entire heads (Baddock et al 2006).

 Let's imagine a sleeping surface that is firm and free of known hazards--like loose bedding and bed rails.
-What other risks might bed-sharing pose?
+What risks are posed by the presence of another person in bed?

 Are babies at risk of being smothered?